EESSI/docs/docs/using_eessi/setting_up_environment.md

 ## Loading an EESSI module with Lmod

-There are a few different scenarios where you may want to use EESSI with Lmod:
+There are a few different scenarios where you may want to set up the EESSI environment by loading an EESSI module with Lmod:

 1. You already using Lmod version >= 8.6